 Currently, Fleming is a Pilates Practitioner at Rose Pilates, as well as a faculty member at Asheville Ballet.
 Fleming believes that dancers should be empowered with a strong understanding of anatomy and the musculature required to execute ballet technique safely.

-Jenna Goode, PILATES INSTRUCTOR
+RILEY FORD, PILATES INSTRUCTOR

 Riley completed her 600-hour Comprehensive Pilates Certification from Classical Pilates Education in 2023 and is a Nationally Certified Pilates Teacher.
 She is also a 200-hour Registed Yoga Teacher with a certificate in the Science of Stretching.
 What she loves most about Pilates and yoga is that they require awareness of the present moment.
 There’s little room for outside distraction, when you are focused on the movement and breath.
 That kind of focus is a great gift to ourselves.
 Her teaching style is educational and coaching with plenty of room for laughter.
 Outside of the studio, you can find her perusing art and wandering amongst the trees.